-Welsh Assembly members have called for curbs on payday loan companies operating in Wales and some have made the comment that these companies “suck money” from poorer communities, pinpointing in particular the high interest rates routinely charged by these companies.
+Welsh Assembly members have called for curbs on instant cash loan companies operating in Wales and some have made the comment that these companies “suck money” from poorer communities, pinpointing in particular the high interest rates routinely charged by these companies.

-Assembly members have asked the Welsh Government to promote alternatives to payday loans like credit unions.
+Assembly members have asked the Welsh Government to promote alternatives to short term loans like credit unions.

 Members also expressed concern over the easy availability of short term loans, citing how fast it was to obtain them using a smart phone or via website.
 A motion in the assembly noting the “excessively high interest rates” received cross party support.